TrickyTroll/good-bot/README.md

 When `goodbot` runs, it will look for the value of the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
-Since your host's environment variables are not sent to the container by default, you will need to include the following line to the other Docker commands presented in this document.
+Since your host's environment variables are not sent to the container by default, you will need to include the following line when using the `Docker run` command later on.

 ```bash
 -env GOOGLE_APPLICATION_CREDENTIALS=[YOUR-KEY]